Fallback Routing Strategies for Missing Grid Files

 primary_grid: Optional[Path] = None,

-secondary_grid: Optional[Path] = None
+secondary_grid: Optional[Path] = None,

 ) -> TransformationResult:

-coords_array = np.array(coordinates, dtype=np.float64)
+coords = np.array(coordinates, dtype=np.float64)

-crs_tgt = CRS.from_user_input(target_crs)
+crs_src, crs_tgt = CRS.from_user_input(source_crs), CRS.from_user_input(target_crs)

-if primary_grid and self._validate_grid_path(primary_grid):
+if primary_grid is not None and validate_grid_path(primary_grid):

 try: